-- trajectory (bool, optional) Whether to save the trajectory .dcd file containing the position of the atoms as a function of time.
+- logFileName (str, optional) Name of log file.
+(Default value: OpenSMOG.log). - trajectory (bool, optional) Whether to save the trajectory .dcd file containing the position of the atoms as a function of time.
 (Default value: True). - trajectoryName (str, optional) Name of the trajectory file. - trajectoryFormat (str, optional) File format of the trajectory file.
 Options are dcd, pdb, pdbx, hdf5, netcdf, and xtc.
 Saving the trajectory in the file formats hdf5, netcdf, and xtc require the MDTraj package.
 (Default value: dcd). - energies (bool, optional) Whether to save the energies in a .txt file containing five columns, comma-delimited.
 The header of the files shows the information of each collum: #"Step","Potential Energy (kJ/mole)","Kinetic Energy (kJ/mole)","Total Energy (kJ/mole)","Temperature (K)".
-(Default value: True). - energiesName (str, optional) Name of the energy file. - energy_components (bool, optional) Whether to save the potential energy for each applied force in a .txt file containing several columns, comma-delimited.
+(Default value: True). - energiesName (str, optional) Name of the energy file. - energy\components (bool, optional) Whether to save the potential energy for each applied force in a .txt file containing several columns, comma-delimited.
 The header of the files shows the information of each column.
-An example of the header is: #"Step","electrostatic","Non-Contacts","Bonds","Angles","Dihedrals","contact_1-10-12".
-(Default value: False). - energy_componentsName (str, optional) Name of the energy_components file. - interval (int, required) Frequency to write the data to the output files.
-(Default value: 103)
+An example of the header is: #"Step", "electrostatic", "Non-Contacts", "Bonds", "Angles", "Dihedrals", "contact\1-10-12".
+(Default value: False).

+- energy\componentsName (str, optional) Name of the energy\components file. - logFileName Name of the log file. - interval (int, required) Frequency to write the data to the output files.
+(Default value: 10\\3)